zawmh96/Terraform-Labs/Lab 1/README.md

 The Terraform backend uses an **S3 bucket** to store the Terraform state files, while **DynamoDB** is used to provide state locking, ensuring that only one process can modify the state at a time.

 ---

-## Terraform Backend Configuration

-This section explains how to configure the S3 bucket and DynamoDB for Terraform backend storage.

-### S3 Backend

-The S3 bucket stores the Terraform state files.
-The state file holds the current state of the resources managed by Terraform, and storing it remotely allows for collaboration across teams.

-### DynamoDB State Locking

-DynamoDB is used to lock the state file, preventing multiple users from making changes to the infrastructure at the same time.

----

 ## Setup Instructions

 ### Step 1: Create S3 Bucket with version enable